Grant access to Settings

 2. Find Settings Reader and Settings Writer in the table.

-For more information on available built-in policies, see Dynatrace default policies.
+For more information on available built-in policies, see Grant access to Dynatrace through default groups and permissions.

 REST API authentication